Reeva Steenkamp: the life and death of a rising star

 "It's ironic that Reeva Steenkamp lost her life at the hands of a man with a gun," reports Vanity Fair.
-"She and her mother were passionate, longtime advocates for women suffering from violence and abuse."
-Before moving to Johannesburg, Reeva had been involved with an emotionally abusive boyfriend.
+"She and her mother were passionate, long-time advocates for women suffering from violence and abuse."
+Before moving to Johannesburg, Reeva had been involved with an allegedly emotionally abusive boyfriend.
 Having cut her ties with him, she dreamed of opening a shelter for abused women and children.
 On the day before her death, she had urged her followers on Twitter to wear black the day after Valentine's Day in protest at violence against women.
-Had she lived, she would have delivered a speech to a group of teenage girls the following days, urging them not to give in to emotional abuse.
+Had she lived, she would have delivered a speech to a group of teenage girls the following day, urging them not to give in to emotional abuse.
 "Reeva was going to tell her young school audience how important it was to be loved by others, not for your physical appearance but for who you are," reports CBS News.
 "And she was going to close her remarks by urging the young girls to 'Be brave, always see the positive' and to 'Go home and tell your parents, siblings, neighbours that they are appreciated'."

 How did Reeva and Oscar meet?

 The couple met on 4 November 2013 through a mutual friend at a car event.
 Reeva agreed to accompany Pistorius to the SA Sports Awards and they subsequently started dating.
 She was living with her best friend Gina Myers, Gina's sister Kim and their parents Cecil and Desi in Johannesburg, often describing them as her "Joburg family".
 One of Reeva's final messages was sent to Cecil and Desi at around 10pm on 13 February to say: "Hi guys, I'm too tired.
 It's too far to drive.
 I'm sleeping at Oscar's tonight.
 See you tomorrow."
 Instead, the family spent the next day identifying her body.

 In what state was their relationship in the run-up to the shooting?